2013 Carolina Panthers season

-The 2013 season was the Carolina Panthers' 19th in the National Football League and their third under head coach Ron Rivera.
+The 2013 season was the Carolina Panthers' 19th in the National Football League (NFL) and their third under head coach Ron Rivera.
 NFL.com ranked the Panthers' schedule as the strongest in the league, with opponents having a combined 2012 record of 138–116–2 and a winning percentage of .543.

 After starting the season 1–3, the Panthers went 11–1 the rest of the way, including a then-record eight-game winning streak, securing their first winning season and playoff appearance since 2008, the first winning season under Rivera and the fifth in franchise history.
 During Week 12, they defeated the Miami Dolphins, also a franchise first for the Panthers.
 They also notched their third NFC South title, their first since 2008 and their fourth division title overall.
 This was the first of three consecutive NFC South titles for the Panthers.
-Their season ended in the Divisional round of the playoffs with a 23–10 loss to the San Francisco 49ers.
+Their season ended in the divisional round of the playoffs with a 23–10 loss to the San Francisco 49ers.